Hand-Picked Daily GUN DEALS

 Century Arms WASR-10 Review: Best Romanian AK?

-Who doesn't like that old-school cool of an AK?
+Who doesn't like an old-school AK?
 We take the Century Arms WASR-10 for a spin to see how this classic design holds up on the range.

 When it comes to shopping for AK-47s, buyers have an incredible amount of choice.
 So much so that the options can be dizzying.